Resonant Spin Hall Effect of Light in Random Photonic Arrays: Introduction

-Recently, it was shown that a SHE of light also exists in three-dimensional, statistically anisotropic random media displaying disorder in two directions only \cite{Cherroret19, Carlini2022} (`transverse' disorder geometry\cite{Schwartz07, Boguslawski17, Cherroret18}).
-Precisely, in these systems a SHE emerges in the coherent mode of the total optical signal transmitted through the medium.
+Recently, it was shown that a SHE of light also exists in \emph{disordered} structures, precisely in three-dimensional anisotropic random media displaying disorder in two directions only \cite{Cherroret19, Carlini2022} (`transverse' disorder geometry\cite{Schwartz07, Boguslawski17, Cherroret18}).
+In these systems, it was found that a SHE emerges in the coherent mode of the total optical signal transmitted through the medium.
 The coherent mode refers to the portion of light that remains coherent with the incident beam and, as such, propagates in the disorder without change in the direction of propagation \cite{Sheng95}.
-For a circularly polarized beam of wavelength $\lambda$ impinging on the random medium at a finite, small angle of incidence $\theta$, the SHE corresponds to a lateral shift $\sim\lambda/(2\pi\sin\theta)$ of the centroid of the coherent mode, the effect being enhanced to the beam-width scale if a weak-measurement is performed \cite{Cherroret19, Carlini2022}.
+In the case of a circularly-polarized beam of wavelength $\lambda$ impinging on the random medium at a finite angle of incidence $\theta$, the SHE corresponds to a lateral shift $\sim\lambda/(2\pi\sin\theta)$ of the centroid of the coherent mode, the effect being enhanced to the beam-width scale if a weak-measurement is performed \cite{Cherroret19}.
+In \cite{Carlini2022}, it was also shown that a lateral shift arises for non-circularly-polarized beams as well, although with somewhat different properties.